Commemorative legislation

 The United States Congress routinely passes commemorative legislation.
 These bills are largely ceremonial, and are designed to honor individuals, groups and causes.
-According to the Pew Research Center, between the 101st and 115th congress, ceremonial bills made up between 11% to 39% of all enacted federal legislation, depending on the congress.
+According to the Pew Research Center, between the 101st and 115th congress, ceremonial bills made up between 11% and 39% of all enacted federal legislation, depending on the congress.
+Kinds of commemorative legislation include issuing commemorative coins, awarding the Congressional Gold Medal, and various kinds of observances.
+The height of commemorative legislation occurred during the 99th congress (1985-1986), during which about 41% of all public laws were commemorative.
+Statistical analysis has found a significant correlation between the passage of fewer substantive laws and the passage of more commemorative legislation, particularly during periods of policy gridlock.